Jonas-Finkler/v_sim-nix/README.md

     })
 ```
 To update v_sim, replace `rev` with the latest tag or commit of this repository.
-Remember to always replace the sha256 with `""`, otherwise, Nix will still use the last version it downloaded that has the sha256 given.
+Remember to always replace the sha256 with `""`, otherwise, Nix will still use the last version it downloaded that has the given sha256.

 Once you clear the sha256, nix will complain.
 ```